Young People Growing in Faith

 Groups for Young people/youth include:

-For school years 5 and 6.
+For school years 5 and 6 (must be brought by a parent/carer).
 Impact is a weekly after-school club during term time for children to learn more about the bible.
 With games and craft based on bible stories, it’s a great way for children to take the first steps in their faith while having fun with their friends.

 For school years 7 and upwards.
 This group explores their faith at a deeper level in companionship with others of a similar age and facing similar life challenges.
 With food, friendship and fun!
 There are also special programmes for those who want to be confirmed in their faith.